-Registration with Council as a foster carer is not compulsory however, to obtain the reduced registration rate for cats and dogs in their care, foster carers must register and take part in the scheme.
+Registration with Council as a foster carer is not compulsory.
+To obtain the reduced registration rate for cats and dogs in their care, foster carers must register and take part in the scheme.

 Foster carers who enrol receive:

-- A reduced registration rate of $8 for each dog they foster during the first 12 months the dog is in their care
+- A reduced registration rate during the first 12 months the dog is in their care

 - The ability to use pet shops as a means of providing additional community exposure to dogs six months of age or older, and cats eight weeks of age or older.

 Foster carers not registered with Council will be required to register any dogs and cats over the age of three months of age at the normal registration rate.

 The Number of Animals that can be Fostered